The WHO Family of International Classifications

 The WHO constitution mandates the production of international classifications on health so that there is a consensual, meaningful and useful framework which governments, providers and consumers can use as a common language.

-The purpose of the WHO Family of International Classifications (WHO-FIC)is to promote the appropriate selection of classifications in the range of settings in the health field across the world.
+The purpose of the WHO Family of International Classifications (WHO-FIC) is to provide an appropriate selection of classifications for a range of settings in the health field around the world.

 Types of Classifications

-1. Reference Classifications: Main classifications on basic parameters of health.
-These classifications have been prepared by the World Health Organization and approved by the Organization's governing bodies for international use
+Reference classifications are the main classifications covering the essential and basic parameters of health.
+These classifications have been prepared by the World Health Organization and approved by the Organization's governing bodies for international use.

 - International Classification of Diseases (ICD)